 "And if I turn down the bond?"

 "You will not."
 His expression was bland, but his words cut her because she knew they were true.
-And it hurt her that he knew her this well and still had not wanted her.
+And it hurt her that he knew her this well and still hadn't wanted her.
 Not after that one night.
 Not until she had more to offer him than just herself.

 "What does it mean: bonded?"